geco-bern/rsofun/README.md

   )
 ```

-Then define the calibration settings as:
+Then define the calibration settings as.

 ```r
 settings_calib <- list(
   name             = "kphio_gpp_fluxnet2015",